A. J. English: NBA career

-He was selected by the Washington Bullets in the 2nd round (37th overall) of the 1990 NBA draft.
+He was selected by the Washington Bullets in the second round (37th overall) of the 1990 NBA draft.
 English played two seasons for the Bullets, averaging 9.9 points per game.

 English signed a contract with Portland Trail Blazers on October 1, 1993.
 He was placed on waivers on November 2, 1993, and did not play in the NBA again.

+Coaching career

+On April 17, 2026, English was named head coach at his alma mater, Virginia Union.

 Career highlights and awards

 The Delaware Sports Museum and Hall of Fame inducted English in 2004.